White House Hanukkah Party: 2017

 President Donald Trump continued the tradition of a White House Hanukkah Party established by his predecessors.
 The 2017 event was held on December 7, five days in advance of Hanukkah.
 Trump was accompanied to the East Room reception by his wife Melania, daughter Ivanka, son-in-law Jared Kushner, and the couple's three children, who, Trump noted, are Jewish.
 Vice President Mike Pence and his wife Karen, Secretary of the Treasury Steven Mnuchin, Secretary of Veterans Affairs David Shulkin, special Middle East envoy Jason Greenblatt, and US Supreme Court Justice Stephen Breyer, were also in attendance.
 The guest list was much smaller than previous Obama receptions: about 300 people were invited.
-Most of the guests were Republican supporters; none of the 30 Jewish Democrat members of Congress were invited.
+Most of the guests were Republican supporters; none of the 30 Jewish Democratic members of Congress were invited.
 Reform Jewish leaders and "progressive Jewish activists" who had been critical of Trump were also omitted from the invitation list.
 Trump asked a Holocaust survivor, Louise Lawrence-Israels, to address the gathering.

 Trump's grandchildren lit a single candle on the menorah without saying the blessings, as the holiday had not yet begun.
 Entertainment included a girls' yeshiva choir.
-The main topic of conversation was U.S. recognition of Jerusalem as the capital of the Israel, which Trump had just announced a day earlier.
+The main topic of conversation was U.S. recognition of Jerusalem as the capital of Israel, which Trump had just announced a day earlier.
 Trump said in his remarks, "Well, I know for a fact there are a lot of happy people in this room".